Founding of Quakers

 Equality

 Quakers believe everyone is equal.
 This means working to change the systems that cause injustice and hinder true community.
 It also means working with people who suffer injustice, such as prisoners and asylum seekers.
-This testimony led us to campaign for marriage equality.
+This testimony led us to campaign for social justice and marriage equality.

 Truth and Integrity

 Quakers try to live according to the deepest truth we know, which we believe comes from God.
 This means speaking the truth to all, including people in positions of power.
-As we are guided by integrity, so we expect to see it in public life.
+As we are guided by integrity, so we expect to see it in our personal and public life.

 Quakers are concerned about the excesses and unfairness of our consumer society and the unsustainable use of natural resources.
 We try to live simply and to find space for the things that really matter: the people around us, the natural world, our experience of God.